Reproducible software environments

 renv.locklock file that records the exact package versions and sources for the environment

-Note that, since our software project is being tracked by Git, most of these files will show up in version control - we will see how to handle them using Git in one of the subsequent episodes.
+Note that, since our software project is being tracked by git, most of these files will show up in version control - we will see how to handle them using git in one of the subsequent episodes.

 Make sure to use

-renv::init(bioconductor=TRUE)if using any packges from {Bioconductor}.{renv} will track, but not control, the R version used in the project.
+renv::init(bioconductor=TRUE)if using any packages from {Bioconductor}.{renv} will track, but not control, the R version used in the project.
 That means that if you open the project with a different R version than the one used to create it, {renv} will throw a warning, but still try to use the package versions in the lock file, which may not be compatible with the R version in use.

 There are a few ways to handle this: